rob-egrot/Mathematics-for-Computer-Science/README.md

 Some exercises reference results in the notes, so these will have to be changed manually to avoid unknown references in a stand-alone file.

 There are also files for slides and solutions for selected homework problems (created with Beamer).

+LaTex purists be warned, I make no promises about the style or quality of my code.